 Event Targeting builds an audience during a specified date and time window of an event.
-Ads are distributed real time and up to 30 days afterward to the audience.
-You do not need to pay expensive sponsorship packages.
-With GetGeofencing’s marketing solution, you can achieve more than 97% in advertising efficiencies compared to advertising using a 1 mile radius targeting.
+Ads are distributed in real-time and up to 30 days afterward to the audience.
+You do not need to pay for expensive sponsorship packages.
+With GetGeofencing’s marketing solution, you can achieve more than 97% in advertising efficiencies compared to advertising using a 1-mile radius targeting.

 There are a number of ideal geofencing locations including: